Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npmplugins/views/README.md

 ## Views

-JS-based views are resolved with the help of `JSScriptResolver` class.
+JS-based views are resolved with the help of [`ViewsRegistrar`](../registrars/ViewsRegistrar.java) class.

 In npm-plugins views are JS functions, which takes "resource" and "render context" parameters (as java objects), and returns a string.
 In this context, "view" and "template" terms are equivalent.